1997 UEFA Cup final

-The 1997 UEFA Cup final was a two-legged football match contested between Schalke 04 of Germany and Internazionale of Italy.
+The 1997 UEFA Cup final was a two-legged football match contested between Schalke 04 of Germany and Inter Milan of Italy.
 The tie was a tight affair, with each leg being won 1–0 by the home-team.
 After 210 minutes of football, the tie was eventually settled on penalties, with Schalke winning 4–1 at the Stadio Giuseppe Meazza.
 It was to be the last UEFA Cup final to be played over two legs, future finals being one-off games at a neutral ground.